the-avid-engineer/InfrastructureCli/README.md

 }
 ````

-### @MapProperties
+### @Fn::MapProperties

-An object with a single key of `@MapProperties` and a value of an array with two elements, the first being an inner object and the second being anything, is recognized by this rewriter.
+An object with a single key of `@Fn::MapProperties` and a value of an array with two elements, the first being an inner object and the second being anything, is recognized by this rewriter.
 Each propert of the first element, the inner object, is mapped to the second element (The output of this rewriter is an array, not an object).
 In addition to any attributes already present, you may use the following attributes as well:

 | Attribute Key | Attribute Value Type | Description                             |
 |---------------|----------------------|-----------------------------------------|